jgmalcolm/jgmalcolm.github.io/_posts/2016-09-02-surgical-subintern.md

 - **Practicing tying knots during lectures.** Carry some silk suture around.
   Remove needles or use the multi-pack of silk ties.
 After a surgery, ask the scrub tech if you can keep any left over clean suture.
 You can do all tying with either one-handed or instrument.
+Pick some fixed or heavy object and keep tying back and forth so you get the flow.
+This has the added benefit of keeping you awake.
 - **Consistency in placement.** Watch carefully that you enter and exit the skin at the same depth and inset on both sides of the incision.
 For running sutures, use the same run length on both sides.